ShaunPour/TeamTreeHouse-FullStack-Unit-03-Interactive-Form/README.md

 The majority of the validation is done on keyup - with the exception of the activities validation which happens when something changes in the field.
 As a result, getting the validation to start requires going into the field and starting to type things.
 For example, to start validating the email, you must tab into that field and type any singular character.
 This will begin validating email from then on in that session.
 The exception to this is the name field which has cuursor focus at the start by default and will therefore begin with an error message telling you it needs a name in the field in order to submit the form.

+Also, one sidenote: the conditional error messages are on the card number function and achieved using innerHTML.
+The code for this can be found on lines 210 and 216 respectively.
+They are as follows:

+cardErr.innerHTML = 'Card number is required';
+cardErr.innerHTML = 'Credit card number must be between 13 - 16 digits';